 The advantages of working on a screen that can show your pages at 100% size is that you see fonts at the actual size that they will be printed.

 The 2560x1440 resolution runs at a maximum of 60Hz.
 Gaming on consoles like the XBox or PS3/4 is not a problem as they top out at 60 FPS so the monitor can handle them with no problems.
 I've no experience with PC games so I can't comment on that.
 As the screen resolution is higher than 1080P, the graphics are upscaled with the unavoidable graininess but it's really not too bad when you look at it from far, like two arms length.
 For gaming on Windows machine at the native 2560x1440 resolution, you'll need to have a decent graphics card if you run at full resolution at high frame rates.

 While on the topic of gaming, note that you can plug both Xbox and PS3/4 into the two HDMI ports provided.
 There's a 3.5mm audio jack out so you can get sound out from your gaming consoles with that.

 For my purposes which deals with 2D work (including video editing), I've no problem running that resolution even with a 2012 Mac Mini with an integrated graphics card, Intel HD Graphics 4000.
-You just need a DisplayPort.
+DisplayPort or HDMI needed.

 You'll get the best performance with the mini-DisplayPort cable provided.
-HDMI runs 1080P but it might not work at 2560x1440 with some systems.
-And there is not DVI port with the UP2716D.
+Note there is no DVI port with the UP2716D.